 Noise Parameter Data

 Noise parameters may be included in Touchstone files.
 However, they shall only be included in files describing 2-port networks.
-Noise parameters follow the G-, H-, S-, Y-, or Z-parameter data (Version 1.0 files) and the [Noise Data] keyword (Version 2.0 files) for all frequency points.
+Noise parameters follow the G-, H-, S-, Y-, or Z-parameter data (Version 1.0 and Version 1.1 files) and the [Noise Data] keyword (Version 2.0 and Version 2.1 files) for all frequency points.
 Note that the rules for noise parameters are significantly different than the rules for the S-parameter, Z-parameter, etc., data elsewhere in Touchstone files.

 Each line of noise parameters has the following five entries: